Develop a DeFi Project Using Python

 Web3.py and Brownie also come with “mixes” where you can pre-open a project with some boilerplate code.
 This is what we will work with today, the Chainlink Brownie mix.

 Now why do we want to use Chainlink + Python?
-Just as Python is the de-facto programming language for fintech, Chainlink is the de facto oracle solution for feeding off-chain data into DeFi smart contracts, currently securing more than $7B in value for top DeFi protocols.
+Just as Python is the de-facto programming language for fintech, Chainlink is the de facto oracle solution for providing DeFi smart contracts with off-chain data and computation, currently securing more than $75B in value for top DeFi protocols.
 The combination of these two technologies offers a powerful framework for securely decentralizing the fintech landscape.